CLASSIFICATION NO. 044

 - In concert with County departments, reviews and approves internal and external publications explaining or promoting agency programs and policies; reviews and approves audiovisual materials used in public presentations; coordinates the purchase of consultant and reproductive services; writes news releases and special feature articles; prepares speeches, and executive summaries for review with PGA.

-- Insures that department service plans and emergency services such as road and bridge closures, rerouting of traffic patterns and construction inconveniences are clearly communicated to the public with as much advance notice as possible.
+- Ensures that department service plans and emergency services such as road and bridge closures, rerouting of traffic patterns and construction inconveniences are clearly communicated to the public with as much advance notice as possible.

 - Assists department personnel with public meeting planning; coordinates use of appropriate facilities; assists staff with agendas and meeting materials and may serve as meeting facilitator.